 Jesus told John the Baptist’s disciples that people don’t put new wine in old wineskins because the skins will burst and the wine will be wasted.
 “Put new wine into fresh wineskins, and both are preserved,” Jesus said (Matt.
 9:17, NASB).
 But many churches and ministries today insist on pouring their new wine in the old models, again and again.
 We resist innovation and we fight progress.

-1. We must break free from the fear of change.
+I’m willing to guess that 90 percent of what we are doing in church today needs a total makeover.
+We are facing the most daunting renovation project in the history of the church.
+But the task is not impossible.
+It will require us to take these painful steps:1.
+We must break free from the fear of change.
 God is always on the move.
 He might lead us to camp in one spot for a while, but we can never get too comfortable in one place.
 His trumpet will eventually blow and the cloud of His presence will shift.
 Don’t park when God is calling you forward.
 Stay open to His fresh directives, and expect Him to stretch your faith.
 He is adventurous!

 2. We must be willing to defy tradition.
 People who are married to the past cannot embrace the future.
 Sacred cows do not belong in the pulpit; they must be sacrificed on the altar.
 “The way we’ve always done it” will not work in God’s new season.
 The crowd chooses the comfortable pews of nostalgia, but God is with the courageous few who are willing to blaze a new path into unreached territory.